 - You can hop on private sites without anyone knowing.
 VPNs offer the best encryption and security.

-- You can find a VPN that specialises in high-speed connections.
+- You can find a VPN that specializes in high-speed connections.
 A VPN can help with streaming content or downloading torrents in P2P connections.

 Why Free VPNs are Bad